gjermundgaraba/bjaanes.github.io/_posts/2016-03-23-converting-my-angular-1-application-to-typescript.md

 With the soon-ish release of Angular 2, it makes sense to start upgrading Angular 1 apps to use TypeScript.

 <!--more-->
-I have an Angular 1.x app called &#8220;Extreme Results&#8221;, which I want to upgrade to Angular 2 at some point.
+I have an Angular 1.x app called "Extreme Results", which I want to upgrade to Angular 2 at some point.
 All the code mentioned in this post can be found in the GitHub repo for that app:

 <a href="https://github.com/bjaanes/ExtremeResults-WebApp" target="_blank">https://github.com/bjaanes/ExtremeResults-WebApp</a>